dylburger/freebsd-cloudwatch-mon/README.md

 Collect system metrics from a FreeBSD system, push to Amazon CloudWatch.

-The [scripts](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/mon-scripts.html) Amazon provides to poll metrics for Linux systems uses [procfs](https://en.wikipedia.org/wiki/Procfs), which has been [deprecated on FreeBSD](https://lists.freebsd.org/pipermail/freebsd-fs/2011-February/010760.html).
+The [scripts](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/mon-scripts.html) Amazon provides to push metrics for Linux systems to CloudWatch uses [procfs](https://en.wikipedia.org/wiki/Procfs), which has been [deprecated on FreeBSD](https://lists.freebsd.org/pipermail/freebsd-fs/2011-February/010760.html).

-This code helps fill that gap, monitoring CPU, Memory, Disk and Network metrics on FreeBSD using pure Python.
-In theory, this will work on any architecture on which [psutil](https://github.com/giampaolo/psutil) is configured to work, but this code has been tested on FreeBSD only.
+This code helps fill that gap, monitoring CPU, Memory, Disk and Network metrics on FreeBSD.

+In theory, this will work on any architecture on which [psutil](https://github.com/giampaolo/psutil) is configured to work, but this tool has been tested on FreeBSD only.

 ### AWS Requirements